NGO Santé Diabète

 • Strengthening therapeutic education for patients with type 2 diabetes through the establishment of a network of peer educators

-• Improving the availability and decrease the price of essential medicines in the fight against diabetes
+• Improving the availability and decrease of the price of essential medicines in the fight against diabetes

-• Computerization of medical data as part of a pilot project in the hospital of Mali
+• Computerization of medical data on a pilot basis in Mali

 • Consolidation of the role and actions of these associations